kenguru33/vue-cli-component-template/README.md

 Template for use with vue-cli tool.

-To create a vue component, replace VueVersion.vue with your component and adjust build/webpack.dist.js to reflect the name of the component

-Then:
+Usage:

+- vue init vue-cli-component-template
 - npm install
 - npm run dev

+To create a vue component, replace VueVersion.vue with your component and adjust build/webpack.dist.js to reflect the name of the component